Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Determining optimal input-output properties

-\begin{rmk}[NLM for unstable systems] The input-output behaviour of a nonlinear systems $H$ with unbounded gain renders the nonlinearity measures of Definition~\ref{NLMDef} and \ref{DefNLMeasures} to be unbounded which rise the question how the nonlinearity of unstable (polynomial) systems can be measured?
-To this end, we consider the \textquoteleft best\textquoteright\ linearization $x_L(t+1)=A x_L(t)+B u(t)$ of the unidentified polynomial system dynamics $x(t+1)=F^*z(x(t),u(t)), F^*\in\Sigma_F$ that minimizes the normalized Euclidean-norm of the error $e(x,u)=F^*z(x,u)-Ax-Bu$ within \eqref{Constraints}, i.e.,
+\begin{rmk}[NLM for unstable systems] The input-output behaviour of a nonlinear system $H$ with unbounded $\ell_2$-gain renders the NLMs of Definition~\ref{NLMDef} and \ref{DefNLMeasures} to be unbounded which rises the question how the nonlinearity of unstable (polynomial) systems can be measured?
+To this end, we consider the linear system $x_L(t+1)=A x_L(t)+B u(t)$ that minimizes regarding the unidentified polynomial system $x(t+1)=F^*z(x(t),u(t))$ the normalized Euclidean-norm of the error $e(x,u)=F^*z(x,u)-Ax-Bu$ within \eqref{Constraints}, i.e.,